fresns/docs/wiki/en-US/guide/upgrade.md

 {
     "name": "Fresns",
-    "version": "2.0.0",
-    "versionInt": 1, // Please do not modify before upgrading "plugins": {}
+    "version": "2.0.0", // Please do not modify before upgrading "plugins": {}
 }
 ```